w3f/polkadot-wiki-old/docs/polkadot/learn/staking.md

 ## Slashing

-Slashing will be applied if a validator has been reported to offline a number of times.
-Once slashing is determined, a value will be deducted from the balance of the validator and all the nominators voted for this validator.
+Slashing will be applied if a validator has been reported to be offline for a number of times.
+Once slashing is determined, a value will be deducted from the balance of the validator and all the nominators that have voted for this validator.

 ## Reward Distribution